Soccer-Man City face Everton, Man United at Leicester in FA Cup quarters | Sports-Games

 Soccer-Man City face Everton, Man United at Leicester in FA Cup quarters

 Manchester United will take on fellow league title contenders Leicester.
 United, who last won the FA Cup in 2016, are bidding to win the trophy for the 13th time.
-Second tier Bournemouth will host fellow south coast club Southampton, who beat Wolverhampton Wanderers 2-0 on Thursday to make the last eight.
+Second tier Bournemouth will host fellow south coast club Southampton, who won 2-0 away at Wolverhampton Wanderers on Thursday to make the last eight.

-The winners of the late game between Barnsley and Chelsea will be at home to the Premier League's bottom side Sheffield United.
+Chelsea, who won 1-0 at Championship side Barnsley, will entertain the Premier League's bottom club Sheffield United.
+The matches will be played on the weekend of March 20-21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)